At some point during your second week, you’re going to pass by some football players in front of the Nest selling tickets to Homecoming.

 Not bad, eh?

-As a UBC student, you are part of a community that comes back year after year to enjoy the game and connect with 10,000 UBC Alumni.
+As a UBC student, you become part of an alumni community that comes back year after year to enjoy the game and connect with 10,000 other fans.
 Start your yearly tradition of going to Homecoming now so when you’re 35 and have 2 kids, they can tag along and see the place you used to (and maybe still do) call home.